 All parents/carers in our school community attend two face-to-face interviews with their child's teacher and receive two written reports on their child's progress.
-Parents are most welcome to approach class teachers regarding their child's progress throughout the year.
+We have an open door policy where parents are most welcome to approach or contact class teachers regarding their child's progress throughout the year.

 Parents are routinely invited to support student learning during class activities such as after school coaching programs, art and craft activities and literacy support groups.
-Volunteer parents support our participation in a variety of community events such as the Reading Challenges, Eisteddfod, Math and STEM Challenges.